syedmiran-38/SL-Lab/README.md

 - **Internal CSS**: Defined within a `<style>` tag inside the `<head>` section of an HTML document.
 - **External CSS**: Stored in a separate `.css` file and linked to the HTML document.

+### Experiment 4: JavaScript Popup Boxes
+This experiment consists of four parts, each demonstrating different uses of JavaScript popup boxes: Alert, Confirm, and Prompt.

+#### Part 1: Display Date in Textbox
+This part focuses on displaying the current date in a textbox when a button is clicked.

+**File name**: `display_date.html`

+#### Description

+JavaScript provides the ability to manipulate date and time.
+In this experiment, we create a function that retrieves the current date and displays it in a textbox when a button is clicked.

+#### Part 2: Factorial Calculation
+This part calculates the factorial of a number provided by the user through a prompt and displays the result using an alert box.

+**File name**: `factorial.html`

+#### Description

+JavaScript can perform arithmetic operations and control structures like loops.
+In this experiment, a prompt is used to get a number from the user, and a loop calculates its factorial, which is then displayed using an alert box.

+#### Part 3: Multiplication Table
+This part generates a multiplication table for a number provided by the user and displays the result using an alert box.

+**File name**: `multiplication_table.html`

+#### Description

+JavaScript loops are useful for repetitive tasks.
+Here, a prompt is used to get a number, and a loop generates its multiplication table, displaying the results in an alert box.

+#### Part 4: Sum of n Numbers Using Popup Boxes
+This part calculates the sum of a series of numbers provided by the user through a series of prompts and displays the result using an alert box.

+**File name**: `sum_of_numbers.html`

+#### Description

+JavaScript's ability to handle user input through prompts and confirm boxes is showcased in this experiment.
+Users are prompted to enter numbers, and they can choose to continue entering numbers or stop.
+The sum of all entered numbers is displayed using an alert box.

 ## Lessons Learned

 Through these experiments, students will learn: